Skip to main content

 “You… are here?”
 She waited for him to nod with a faint smile as she rushed into his arms with tears in her eyes.
 “I told you everything will be fine.
 You will be fine.”
 She sobbed.
 Kabir stood there transfixed at her touch for a moment before embracing her back and patting her head reassuringly.

 “It is good to know that someone would have shed a tear or two if I died.”
 Meera ignored his words and checked his hands for injury.
 “I have none.”
-He reassured as Meera composed herself and wiped away her tears.
+He was reassured as Meera composed herself and wiped away her tears.
 Kabir sat down on the edge of the neatly made bed and looked around.

 “But why are you here?”
 He asked again.
 He did not expect Meera to wait for him.
 Meera smiled.

 “The wedding was too much to see.
 The frenzy and overspending, the gaudy show-off and dowry, everything made me want to scream and protest.
 The world there seemed too removed from reality.
 They have the privilege to turn a blind eye to fellow human beings suffering every day.
-I could not… But the leader knows I am at Chottogram, he would send me any information to the house or look for me here.
+I could not… But the leader knows I am in Chottogram, he would send me any information to the house or look for me here.
 So… I remembered you gave me the keys.”
 She smiled sheepishly.
 Kabir eyed her.

 “I gave you the key to take my things in case I did not return.”
 He raised his eyebrows, amused.
 “You have made this into your home.”